Today, I want to share my MLM Story.

 Where I Am Now

-What attracted me to the company were the company were the compensation plan and TIMING.
+What attracted me to the company were the compensation plan and TIMING.
 The products are also great.

-I have not worked any harder in this company than I did in my previous company, which I built a team of around 600 people.
+I have taken massive action with this opportunity.
 The reason my team has grown so quickly here is because it is the right company at the right time.

 My goal is to remain in this company for the rest of my life (assuming nothing crazy happens).
 I want to be like those Amway® guys and gals who have been getting checks every month from one company for DECADES.